Dr. Heidi KrausAssociate Professor of Art, Department Chair

 In 2017, Professor Kraus received a Nyenhuis Faculty/Student Collaborative Grant to bring a student collaborator to help canvas Parisian neighborhoods identified as rich in street art and/or sites of memory following the 2015 terrorist attacks.
 Senior art history/psychology double major Julia Hines worked in collaboration with Dr. Kraus to locate, photograph, analyze and digitally map these street art projects as well as public sculpture and other sites of memory.

-Along with Dr. Berta Carassco (Department of Modern and Classical Languages), Professor Kraus co-coordinates the Challenging Borders digital project.
+Along with Dr. Berta Carassco (Department of World Languages and Cultures), Professor Kraus co-coordinates the Challenging Borders digital project.
 In 2016, Hope College received a Global Crossroads Initiative grant sponsored by the Great Lakes College Association (GLCA) to complete a project entitled: Challenging Borders: Displaced Peoples.
 The goal of the project was to create an interactive, 3- to 5-minute audio-visual diaspora in multiple locations across Hope’s campus that engages interdisciplinary and cultural issues related to themes of migration, displaced persons and refugees.
 Nine faculty/student collaborative projects were selected from across divisions to participate.
 The grant continued in the 2017–18 academic year with the project: Challenging Borders: Global Issues.